- Section 3.01 Full-Time & Part-Time Status

 - ADH – courses from which the student was withdrawn due to a finding of academic dishonesty

-- ADR – courses from which the student was withdrawn as a result administrative removal from college, if the withdrawal occurred after the Statistical Date
+- ADR – courses from which the student was withdrawn as a result administrative removal from college or classes, if the withdrawal occurred after the Statistical Date

 - ADW – courses from which the student was administratively withdrawn